Street Dentistry: The Unlicensed, Underground Practice of Dentistry

 17. Tien, C. (2023, April 17).
 Man Caught Performing Illegal Dental Procedures at Danbury Hotel, Police Say.
 Newstimes. https://www.newstimes.com/news/article/hugo-moraes-delima-illegal-dentistry-danbury-hotel-17902870.php

 18. Sickles, J. (2013, February 1).
-Underground Dentist not Remorseful about Illegal Practice.
+Underground Dentist Not Remorseful About Illegal Practice.
 Yahoo News. https://news.yahoo.com/blogs/lookout/underground-dentist-not-remorseful-illegal-practice-133957201.html

 19. TWC News Staff.
 (2015, February 10).
 N.C.
 Dental Board Highlights Danger of Illegal Clinics.
 Spectrum News. https://spectrumlocalnews.com/nc/triad/news/2015/02/10/nc-dental-board-highlights-danger-of-illegal-clinics